Almarch/tamaR/README.md

 - Stop or resume the emulation ;

-- Go back to the log in screen ;
+- Go back to the log-in screen ;

 - User settings: